Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/support_tools.md

 ---
 title: "Support tools and contacting Support"
 linkTitle: "Support tools and contacting Support"
 weight: 220
----This section describes the tools available to help you collect information and contact support if you are unable to troubleshoot an error or issue.
+--- This section describes the tools available to help you collect information and contact support if you are unable to troubleshoot an error or issue.

 <span id="Contacting_the_Axway_support"></span>